apache/flink-cdc/docs/content/quickstart/mysql-starrocks-pipeline-tutorial.md

 The Docker Compose should include the following services (containers):
 - MySQL: include a database named `app_db`
-- Starrocks: to store tables from MySQL
+- StarRocks: to store tables from MySQL

 To start all containers, run the following command in the directory that contains the `docker-compose.yml` file.